Waymo 360-degree video shows how autonomous vehicles work

 The video was shot during a ride around Phoenix, AZ, one of 25 cities in which Waymo’s self-driving cars have been tested on real-world scenarios.

-But beyond the 5 million miles spent on real city streets, Waymo has also been testing its software through virtual simulations and on a private test track, clocking 2.7 million miles driven in the virtual world.
-The company says that in one day, Waymo cars are driving as many miles as the average American drives in a single year.
+But beyond the 5 million miles spent on real city streets, Waymo has also been testing its software through virtual simulations and on a private test track, clocking 2.7 billion miles driven in the virtual world in 2017.
+The company says that in one day, Waymo cars are driving as many miles as the average American drives in a year.

 Exhaustive testing makes sense given that a single accident could severely set the industry back.
 Public trust is one of the biggest hurdles to overcome, and Waymo wants to spin that exhaustive testing into a level of experience the public can trust.

-Note: Editor’s Note: An early version of this post said Waymo had driven 2.7 million miles in the virtual world.
-It has been corrected to reflect the 2.7 billion miles driven in the virtual world.